 $81,450

-"A State of Mind" is a remarkable British documentary that explores the Mass Games, celebrated as the largest choreographed gymnastics event in the world.
-The film stands out for its unique approach in documenting the lives of two young North Korean gymnasts as they train for this grand spectacle.
+"A State of Mind" is a captivating British documentary that delves into the world of the Mass Games, renowned as the largest choreographed gymnastics performance globally.
+The film uniquely chronicles the lives of two young North Korean gymnasts as they rigorously train and prepare for this extraordinary event.

 DramaSport